 Into the Water Festival and Dark Water Swim

 Linden New Art Inc

 There’s no better feeling on a long night in the middle of winter than snuggling up with a hot water bottle in your pyjamas.
 Especially after an ocean swim under the stars.
 That’s right.
-Once the sun sets on June 20th, on the longest night of the year, the brave, the wild and the curious are taking the plunge.

 The Longest Night is a midwinter performance, music and swimming festival, calling on you to embrace the un-embraceable.
 For swimmers and on-lookers alike, join us to bring the night alive in the dead of winter.